rasteric/lottery_ada/Readme.md

-# lottery - draw lottery numbers
+# :moneybag: lottery - draw lottery numbers

 This command line program draws lottery numbers for you using a pseudo-random number generator.
 It is written in Ada.